steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 1. Unzip, move folder to your Documents folder (~/Documents)
 1. Open Terminal.app
 1. Go to the project directory, type `cd ~/Documents/Tangible-Interfaces-Submarine-Design-Project`
-1. Start web server just on your computer, type `python3 -m http.server 8080` (you may occasionally need to re-do this,like after a computer restart).
-To stop the web server `lsof -ti:8080 | xargs kill`
+1. Start web server just on your computer, type `python3 -m http.server 8080`
+   1. (you may occasionally need to re-do this,like after a computer restart).
+   1. Leave this window running, you can hide it.
+   1. To stop the web server `lsof -ti:8080 | xargs kill`
 1. Open Chrome, go to `http://localhost:8080/`

 ### Development Workflow